 Microsoft wants people to switch to IPv6.
 For the time being, though, IPv4 is usually still necessary for communication with the rest of the world.
 Microsoft's solution was to create twin protocol stacks that allow IPv6 to run parallel to IPv4, with both protocols enabled by default.

 For the most part, this is a good solution.
 It allows companies to make the move to IPv6 while still retaining backward compatibility with IPv4 for as long as necessary.
-The problem is that many network routers do
+The problem is that many network routers do not know how to handle IPv6 traffic properly.
+This is especially true of routers that rely on symmetric Network Address Translation (NAT).
+Some symptoms of these incompatibilities include slow network connection speeds, gradual loss of network performance, and an inability to use some of Vista's new features.

 In addition to the various IPv6 compatibility issues, Windows Vista uses Universal Plug and Play (UPnP) certified standards much more often than Windows XP did.
 The use of UPnP certified standards is not a problem in and of itself.
 After all, Windows XP used them.
 What is sometimes a problem, though, is that Vista generates far more UPnP traffic than Windows XP ever did, and some routers have trouble handling the increase in traffic.
 Common symptoms of routers that are not up to the job of handling the increase in UPnP traffic include page errors while surfing the Internet and reduced network performance.
 In some cases, network routers may stop functioning altogether and may need to be reset.